pcfx-devel/PC-FX_Programming_Notes/README.md

    * There is no pre-emptive multitasking.
    * There is no multi-threading.
 In fact, there is no concept of a "process" due to having no operating system.
    * There is no filesystem, per se - although backup memory may share some characteristics with a filesystem.
-   * There is no console, per se - although some development tools may provide you with the capability of primitve communication with the outside world.
+   * There is no TTY/output window/logfile/etc., per se - although some development tools may provide you with the capability of primitve communication with the outside world.

  2. POSIX functions and libraries ARE provided, via newlib ( https://sourceware.org/newlib/ ), included with the v810-gcc compiler package.
 Some POSIX functionality may however be limited, due to the lack of an Operating System.